awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 ### Malware<a name="asff-malware"></a>

 The `Malware` object provides a list of malware related to a finding\.
-It is an array that can contain up to 5 malware objects\.
+It is an array that can contain up to five malware objects\.

-Example:
+**Example**

 ```
 "Malware": [